Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 1. Introduction

-• Legislative Requirements
+1.1.
+Legislative Requirements

 The Trustees of the Warner Howard Limited Pension and Life Assurance Plan (“the Plan”) have drawn up this Statement of Investment Principles (“SIP”, “the Statement”) to comply with the requirements of the Pensions Act 1995, the Pensions Act 2004, the Occupational Pension Schemes (Investment) Regulations 2005, and the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2018 and 2019.
 The Statement is intended to affirm the investment principles that govern decisions about the Plan’s investments.
 In preparing this Statement the Trustees have consulted Personnel Hygiene Services Limited (“the employer”) on the Trustees’ investment principles.

 The Trustees confirm that they have considered written advice from Capita Pension Solutions Limited (“Capita”) (Formerly Gissings Consultancy Services Limited) before preparing this SIP.
-Capita is authorised and regulated by the Financial Services Authority.
+Capita is authorised and regulated by the Financial Conduct Authority.
 The Trustees believe that Capita is qualified to give advice by reason of the firm’s ability in and practical experience of financial matters and knowledge and experience of the management of the investments of UK pension schemes.

 The Trustees have sent copies of the SIP to their appointed investment manager.